-Command Description Notes 2 Show system configuration Displays the switch's boot and IP configuration.
-NOTE: The Image Server address field in the Show system configuration screen should be blank or should show the IP address of the HQ server or the managing server.
-If you must modify this setting, choose item (3) at the main STCLI menu to change the system configura- tion, and then choose option F to set or change the optional image server address.
+Command Description Notes 0 Exit Exit from CLI of voicemail- enabled switch and go to the Linux shell.
+1 Show version Lists version numbers for firmware and boot ROM in addition to the base version and the CPU board version.
+2 Show system configuration Displays the switch's boot and IP configuration.
+Note: The Image Server address field in the Show system configuration screen should be blank or should show the IP address of the HQ server or the managing server.
+If you must modify this setting, choose item (3) at the main STCLI menu to change the system configuration, and then choose option F to set or change the optional image server address.
 3 Change system configuration Takes you to the system configuration menu where you can set a switch's boot and IP configuration.
 4 Reboot Reboots the switch 5 Shutdown Shutdown the voicemail-enabled switch and be ready to power-off.
-6 Archive Logs Archive log files in /cf/shorelinedata/Logs directory and core files in /cf/core directory and save the archive file in /inetpub/ftproot directory in the server. ?
+6 Archive Logs Archive log files in /cf/ shorelinedata/Logs directory and core files in /cf/core directory and save the archive file in /inetpub/ftproot directory in the server.

+Command Description Notes ?
 Help Enter a ? to print this menu.